 What is the Adult Protective Services Program?

-The Illinois Department on Aging’s Adult Protective Services Program is responsible for investigating suspected cases of abuse, neglect, financial exploitation and self-neglect experienced by older adults 60 years of age or older and adults 18-59 with a disability who reside in a domestic setting.
+The Illinois Department on Aging’s Adult Protective Services Program is responsible for investigating suspected cases of abuse, neglect, financial exploitation, and self-neglect experienced by adults 60 years of age or older and adults 18-59 with a disability who resides in a domestic setting.
 Within Suburban Cook County, there are 10 Adult Protective Service Provider Agencies (APSPA) which are designated by the Regional Area Agency on Aging and IDoA.

 Definitions of Abuse, Neglect, Exploitation and Self-Neglect

 - Physical Abuse